 "We didn't know anything about the bus industry.
 We didn't even know anything about software or websites.
 I was designing microchips and he (Charan) was doing embedded design.
-We actually bought textbooks on how to write software and started learning," Phani said on a visit to the TOI office with Charan a few days after the landmark deal with Ibibo.
+We bought textbooks on how to write software and started learning," Phani said on a visit to the TOI office with Charan a few days after the landmark deal with Ibibo.

 The biggest fear was about their data being online and accessible to everybody.
 Online transactions meant that black money would have to change to white," says Charan, the obsessive techie who was so excited by Phani's idea that he took a three-month sabbatical from his Honeywell job to build the software.

 Finally, two operators, Rajesh Travels and Jabbar Travels, offered a few back seats - the least preferred by customers - to be sold online.
 With that, redBus went live.
-"We wanted a colour in the name of our site.
+"We wanted to color in the name of our site.
 And an easy, short word is always best for the Web.
 'Red' was the shortest.
 It also denotes energy, youthfulness.
 I was then reading Richard Branson's autobiography and that was hugely inspiring, and his Virgin was red," Phani says.

-"We were scared," says Phanindra Sama, who was 25 when he founded the pioneering venture together with his BITS Pilani batchmates Charan Padmaraju and Sudhakar Pasupunuri.
+"We were scared," says Phanindra Sama, who was 25 when he founded the pioneering venture together with his BITSPilani batchmates Charan Padmaraju and Sudhakar Pasupunuri.
 "So we all went to the bus stand to board the customer, who was a lady from Infosysgoing to Tirupati.
 It was an auspicious beginning."

-Given the operators' wariness to computerize, redBus initially worked on the basis of these seat quotas from operators, and returning unsold seats within a defined time before the departure of the bus.
+Given the operators' wariness to computerize, redBus initially worked based on these seat quotas from operators and returning unsold seats within a defined time before the departure of the bus.
 Three and a half years later, they introduced a bus ticketing software for the operators that could link to the redBus portal.
 To their utter surprise, it was a phenomenal success.
 "In the first one year we signed up over 350 bus operators; it was like one operator getting computerized every day.
 Operators started realizing that if they made more of their inventory visible on our website, they would get more sales," says Phani.
 From then on, there was no looking back.

 We asked them what they intend to do now.
 Both will continue in redBus for some time, but Phani says he is keen to do research.
 We asked what they plan to do with the money they made.
 "It's all in fixed deposits.
 But someone told us even fixed deposits are not entirely safe.
 People lost money in GTB (Global Trust Bank).
 So we have to see," says Phani.

 He shared his story along with the idea that he got with his friends and future cofounders Charan Padmaraju and Sudhakar Pasupunuri via email and after they came back, with a collective funding of INR 5 lakhs from their savings they started building a portal.
-This was the beginning of redBus!
+This was the beginning of a redBus!
 One of the rooms of the house they stayed in became their office.